Bakudankun/qline.vim/README.md

 Every configurations are stored in a dictionary named `g:qline_config`.
 Its format is like [lightline.vim](https://github.com/itchyny/lightline.vim) but with some differences.
-After loading, the dictionary will be "merged" with the default configuration, so you can check `g:qline_config` to see the current configuration at any time.
+On loading qline.vim, the dictionary will be "merged" with the default configuration, so you can check `g:qline_config` to see the current configuration at any time.

 The default value is written [here](import/qline/config/default.vim).
 The example configuration which is part of mine is in the following spoiler.